alanhkarp/SitePassword/README.md

 Enter your super password then click this button to create a file with your passwords.
 You can see a readable form of the data in the file by opening it in a spreadsheet.

-<b>Be very careful with this file.</b>  Completely delete it from your machine, including
+<b>Be very careful with this file.</b>  Completely delete it from your machine after you use it, including
-emptying the trash, after you use it.
+emptying the trash.
 If you don't, anyone who gets access to your machine can get your passwords.

 [Source Code](#source)